Gabriel Moreno Player Props: Diamondbacks vs. Angels

 - Moreno is hitting .261 with 10 doubles, two home runs and 12 walks.

-- He has hit a home run in two of 61 games played this season, and in 0.9% of his plate appearances.
+- In 61 games played this season, he has gone deep in only two of them.

-- In 32.8% of his games this year, Moreno has notched at least one RBI.
-In four of those games (6.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Moreno has had at least one RBI in 32.8% of his games this year (20 of 61), with more than one RBI four times (6.6%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored at least once 14 times this year (23.0%), including one multi-run game.
+- He has scored at least one run 14 times this year (23.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.